quaderno/quaderno-ruby/README.md

   end
 ```

-**1.8.0 Breaking changes:** If you are using a configuration based on versions `< '1.8.0'`, you will notice that the old configuration no longer works, so please update your configuration or specify the `1.8.0` version.enci
+**1.8.0 Breaking changes:** If you are using a configuration based on versions `< '1.7.1'`, you will notice that the old configuration no longer works, so please update your configuration or specify the `1.7.0` version.

 ## Get authorization data